-- 5.3.8. a member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) by the Governing Board who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description; - 5.3.9. on appointment, the DSL and deputy(ies) undertake suitable training every two years; - 5.3.10. all other staff have safeguarding training updated annually; - 5.3.11. at least two members of the local governing Board have completed safer recruitment training to be repeated every three years. - 5.3.12. children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE); - 5.3.13. appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future; - 5.3.14. appropriate online filtering and monitoring systems are in place; - 5.3.15. enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors; - 5.3.16. any weaknesses in Child Protection are remedied immediately;
+- 6.4.10. all other staff have safeguarding training updated annually; - 6.4.11. at least two members of the local governing Board have completed safer recruitment training to be repeated every three years. - 6.4.12. children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE); - 6.4.13. appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future; - 6.4.14. appropriate online filtering and monitoring systems are in place; - 6.4.15. enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors; - 6.4.16. any weaknesses in Child Protection are remedied immediately;

-5.4.
+6.5.
 The Headteacher will ensure that;

-- 5.4.1. the Child Protection and Safeguarding Policy and procedures are implemented and followed by all staff; - 5.4.2. sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings; - 5.4.3. where there is a safeguarding concern that the child's wishes and feelings are taken into account when determining what action to take and what services to provide; - 5.4.4. systems are in place for children to express their views and give feedback which operate with the best interest of the child at heart; - 5.4.5. all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures; - 5.4.6. that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online; - 5.4.7. they liaise with the Local Authority Designated Officer (LADO), before taking any action and on an ongoing basis, where an allegation is made against a member of staff or volunteer; - 5.4.8. anyone who has harmed or may pose a risk to a child s referred to the Disclosure and Barring Service.
+- 6.5.1. the Child Protection and Safeguarding Policy and procedures are implemented and followed by all staff; - 6.5.2. sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings; - 6.5.3. where there is a safeguarding concern that the child's wishes and feelings are taken into account when determining what action to take and what services to provide; - 6.5.4. systems are in place for children to express their views and give feedback which operate with the best interest of the child at heart; - 6.5.5. all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures; - 6.5.6. that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online; - 6.5.7. they liaise with the Local Authority Designated Officer (LADO), before taking any action and on an ongoing basis, where an allegation is made against a member of staff or volunteer; - 6.5.8. anyone who has harmed or may pose a risk to a child s referred to the Disclosure and Barring Service.

-5.5.
+6.6.
 All School Staff

-- 5.5.1.
-Understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action; - 5.5.2.
-Consider, at all times, what is in the best interests of the child; - 5.5.3.
-Know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children' (2018), and 'What to do if you suspect a Child is being Abused' (2018); - 5.5.4.
-Will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or MASH; - 5.5.5.
-Are aware of the Early Help4 process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
-In some cases staff may act as the Lead Professional in Early Help Cases. - 5.5.6.
+- 6.6.1.
+Understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action; - 6.6.2.
+Consider, at all times, what is in the best interests of the child; - 6.6.3.
+Know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children' (2018), and 'What to do if you suspect a Child is being Abused' (2018); - 6.6.4.
+Will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or MASH; - 6.6.5.
+Are aware of the Early Help^{iv} process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
+In some cases staff may act as the Lead Professional in Early Help Cases. - 6.6.6.
 Will provide a safe environment in which children can learn;